Arthi-chaud/Blih2Github/README.md

 A copy of each repositoy will be pushed in a Github organisation.
 This organisation will be visible from your profile, but will appear empty: The copy of the repositories will be private. only you will be able to see them.

 The script will parse each folder in the directory it is executed in.
 If a folder is a git repository (i.e. has a ```.git``` folder in it).
 Using Github's API, it'll create a remote repository in the previously-created organisation.
+The name of the repo will the name of the folder.
 Then, it'll add it to the local repo as the origin remote. **If a previous *remote* remote was defined, it'll be overwritten**.
 Then, a simple ```git push origin master``` and you're ready to go!

 ## Requirements